0xH4KU/H4KU.com/CONTENT_GUIDE.md

 _How to add or update assets under `public/content` without breaking licensing or integrity._

-> Licensing reminder: all assets fall under the [Lum.bio Personal Source License](./LICENSE.md).
+> Licensing reminder: all assets fall under the [H4KU.com Personal Source License](./LICENSE.md).
 Images, copy, and JSON data are for running this site only—do not redistribute or commercialise them.

 ## Quick Start